-- I/We the undersigned applied for the number of Sandalwood Lots specified above; - I/We have read the Product Disclosure Statement to which this Application Form relates. - I/We have not relied on any statements or representations made by any party (including TFS and its officers, agents and employees) prior to applying, other than those written representations made in the PDS; - I/We agree to be bound by the terms of the Constitution and the Lease and Management Agreement (as amended) or the Agreement for Sub-Lease (as applicable). - If signed under Power of Attorney, the Attorney states that no notice of revocation of the Power of Attorney under which this Application Form is signed has been received. - Acceptance of this Application for Sandalwood Lots (in whole or in part) will be constituted by execution of the Lease and Management Agreement by the Responsible Entity on my/our behalf, without further communication of acceptance by me. - I/we appoint Steinepreis Paganin as my/our agent solely for the purpose of preparing, executing and lodging a caveat at Landgate in respect of my/our interest in the Sandalwood Lots. - I/we provide a power of attorney in favour of TFS Properties Limited on the terms outlined below. - Authorise payments from credit card or direct debit as stated in Section 4 of this Application Form. - TFS Can provide information on the status of my investment to my/our nominated adviser
+- I/We the undersigned applied for the number of Sandalwood Lots specified above; - I/We have read the Product Disclosure Statement to which this Application Form relates. - I/We have not relied on any statements or representations made by any party (including TFS and its officers, agents and employees) prior to applying, other than those written representations made in the PDS; - I/We agree to be bound by the terms of the Constitution and the Lease and Management Agreement (as amended) or the Agreement for Sub-Lease (as applicable). - If signed under Power of Attorney, the Attorney states that no notice of revocation of the Power of Attorney under which this Application Form is signed has been received. - Acceptance of this Application for Sandalwood Lots (in whole or in part) will be constituted by execution of the Lease and Management Agreement by the Responsible Entity on my/our behalf, without further communication of acceptance by me. - I/We appoint Steinepreis Paganin as my/our agent solely for the purpose of preparing, executing and lodging a caveat at Landgate in respect of my/our interest in the Sandalwood Lots. - I/We provide a power of attorney in favour of TFS Properties Limited on the terms outlined below. - Authorise payments from credit card or direct debit as stated in Section 4 of this Application Form. - TFS can provide information on the status of my investment to my/our nominated adviser

 Date

-Individual(s): Corporations: (Executed in accordance with the Corporations Act)
+Individual(s): Corporation or Trust: (Executed in accordance with the Corporations Act)

-Individual(s): Signed Director
+Signature Director/Trustee Signature

 Full Name Full Name

-Signed Director/Secretary

-Full Name Full Name
+Signature Director/Secretary/Trustee Signature

-Financial Advisor Details: Dealers Stamp
+Financial Adviser Details: Dealers Stamp

-Name

 Company

 Dealer Group

 Contact Number

+Email